-Hope and Help Together motivated by greater sense of urgency to support immigrants
+Hope & Help Together motivated by greater sense of urgency to support immigrants

-HHT and the Fox Valley Newcomer Project are ambitious programs requiring great organizational acumen, vision and patience.
+HHT directs ambitious programs requiring great organizational acumen, vision and patience.

-- The Fox Valley Newcomer Project, created by the organization Hope and Help Together, is a community collaboration aimed at helping new immigrants navigate complex challenges.
+- The Fox Valley Newcomer Project, created by the organization Hope & Help Together, is a community collaboration aimed at helping new immigrants navigate complex challenges.

-- The project addresses a wide range of needs for newcomers, from education, housing, and employment to legal assistance and cultural acclimation, highlighting how these areas are all interconnected.
+- The project identifies and coordinates collaboration to address a wide range of needs for newcomers, from education, housing, and employment to legal assistance and cultural acclimation, highlighting how these areas are all interconnected.

 - The organization's work is crucial given the difficulties immigrants face, and it relies on community partnerships, dedicated volunteers, and an understanding of the trauma and resilience of those seeking a new life.

-If you scroll down the page of the Fox Valley Newcomer Project – a resource-rich, community collaboration established to help recent immigrants who have settled in the area – you’ll find 11 categories of need, everything from education to employment to housing to finance to language and beyond.
+If you scroll down the page of the Fox Valley Newcomer Project – the systemic arm of Hope & Help Together and a resource-rich, community collaboration established to help recent immigrants who have settled in the area – you’ll find 11 categories of need, everything from education to employment to housing to finance to language and beyond.

 But you could probably narrow that 11 down to just a few because virtually every category overlaps with every other.